EmmanuelDemey/eslint-plugin-angular/README.md

     npm install --save-dev eslint-plugin-angular
     ```

-3. Install `eslint-config-angular` as a dev-dependency:

-    ```shell
-    npm install --save-dev eslint-config-angular
-    ```

-4. Use the shareable config by adding it to your `.eslintrc`:
+3. Use the shareable config by adding it to your `.eslintrc`:

     ```yaml
-    extends: angular
+    extends: plugin:angular/johnpapa
     ```